memories.sh logomemories.sh

 Initialize

-Navigate to a git repository and initialize memories for the project:
+Navigate to a git repository and initialize memories:

 cd your-project